 A one-size-fits-all approach won't meet the needs of our diverse communities.
 Instead, a combination of many local approaches, woven together, will create a diverse yet shared vision for how we can keep this a great place for years to come.

-Working together with city, county, state, business and community leaders, Metro is researching the most effective combinations of policies and strategies to help us meet Oregon's targets for reducing greenhouse gas emissions.
+community leaders, Metro is researching the most effective combinations of policies and strategies to help us meet Oregon's targets for reducing greenhouse gas emissions.